brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 ## Overview

 In this post we will learn how to apply reinforcement learning in a probabilistic manner.
 More specifically, we will be looking at some of the difficulties in applying conventional approaches to bounded action spaces, and provide a solution.
+This blog assumes you have knowledge in deep learning.
+If not, check out [Michael Nielsen's book](http://neuralnetworksanddeeplearning.com/chap1.html) - it is very comprehensive and easy to understand.

 ## Reinforcement Learning Background